josephkwok001/tp/docs/DeveloperGuide.md

 **Use case UC05: Edit a property**

+**Preconditions:**
+* The system is running and responsive
+* At least one property exists in the system

+**Guarantees:**
+* If successful, the specified property's details are updated with valid values
+* If unsuccessful, the system state remains unchanged
+* Property relationships with clients are preserved

 **MSS**
-1. Agent requests to list properties
-2. System shows a list of properties
-3. Agent requests to edit a specific property in the list
+1. Agent requests to edit a specific property
-4. System requests the fields to update
+2. System requests the fields to update
-5. Agent provides new values for one or more fields (name, address, price)
+3. Agent provides new values
-6. System validates and updates the property, then shows confirmation Use case ends.
+4. System validates and updates the property, then shows confirmation Use case ends.

 **Extensions**
-* 2a.
-The list is empty.
+* 1a.
+The specified property does not exist.
+    * 1a1.
+System shows an error message.
     * Use case ends.
 * 3a.
-The specified index is invalid.
+New values are invalid
     * 3a1.
-System shows an error message.
-  * Use case resumes at step 2.
-* 5a.
-No fields are provided for update.
-  * 5a1.
-System indicates that at least one field must be provided.
-  * Use case resumes at step 4.
-* 5b.
-New values are invalid (e.g., price format).
-  * 5b1.
 System indicates invalid fields.
-  * 5b2.
+    * 3a2.
 Agent corrects and resubmits.
-  * Use case resumes at step 6.
+    * Use case resumes at step 4.
-* 5c.
+* 3b.
 Update would create a duplicate with another property.
-  * 5c1.
+    * 3b1.
 System warns and rejects the update.
     * Use case ends.
 ---

 **Use case UC06: Delete a client**

+**Preconditions:**
+* The system is running and responsive
+* The client list has been loaded

+**Guarantees:**
+* If successful, the specified client is permanently removed from the system
+* If unsuccessful, the system state remains unchanged

 **MSS**
 1. Agent requests to list clients